12 Tips for Cheap Family Holidays

 Don't forget that some airlines charge by the weight of your bags as well.
 Keep things simple, pull everything out on the bed for your trip and then attempt to halve what you put in the bag.
 There is nothing more burdensome than lugging excess baggage around that you don't use or need and costs you more!

-I hope these handful of hints mean your travel budget now seems affordable and you can start looking for the best holiday deals.
+I hope these handful of hints help to make travel attainable and affordable so you can start looking for the best family holiday deals.
 Please remember that at the end of the day our time here on earth is short.
-Work hard, save hard and when the time comes make sure you kick back, relax and have fun on your vacation.
+Work hard, save hard and when the time comes make sure you kick back, relax and have fun on your trip.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliate sites.